Garden City Lands

 The Garden City Lands are an extraordinary 55.2 hectares (136.5 acres) of open space located within the Agricultural Land Reserve, in the heart of Richmond, between Westminster Highway, Alderbridge Way, Garden City Way and No. 4 Road.
 The Garden City Lands will become a major new community park with diverse uses, including urban agriculture, environmental preservation and interpretation, recreational and cultural uses.

-The Garden City Lands Park Development Plan represents the synthesis of the original Garden City Lands Legacy Landscape Plan, endorsed by Richmond City Council in 2014, with new science-based recommendations as well as the feedback the City received from hundreds of Richmond residents and the contribution of Kwantlen Polytechnic University regarding agricultural production.
-As part of the 2015 and 2016 Council approved capital budgets, funding has been approved for the phased implementation of the Garden City Lands Park Development Plan.
+The Garden City Lands Park Development Plan represents the synthesis of the original Garden City Lands Legacy Landscape Plan endorsed by Richmond City Council in 2014, with new science-based recommendations as well as the feedback the City received from hundreds of Richmond residents and the contribution of Kwantlen Polytechnic University regarding agricultural production.
+Council has approved funding for the phased implementation of the Garden City Lands Park Development Plan.